 Lori’s past has shaped her vision for the future: she grew up in a low-income family in a small town, where her mother worked low-wage jobs and and her father held multiple jobs at a time to make ends meet.
 She received a full scholarship to the University of Chicago Law School and moved to Hyde Park.
 Lori worked her way through school to become a police reform expert, Assistant United States Attorney, former leader of City departments that support small businesses and improve emergency response—and now, the independent progressive candidate for Mayor of Chicago.
 With the exception of a one-year clerkship on the Michigan Supreme Court in Detroit, Lori has lived in Chicago since 1986.

 Lori’s experiences have prepared her to lead Chicago with a commitment to uplifting every neighborhood, a passion for quality education, and a dedication to making sure every person can thrive—regardless of who they are, who they know, or who they love.
 Lori and her spouse, Amy, live on the near northwest side with their 10-year-old daughter.

 LGBTQ history in the making:

-- Lori will be the first African American woman and the first openly LGBTQ mayor of one of the three largest American cities.
+- Lori will be the first African American woman and the first openly LGBTQ mayor of one of America’s three largest cities.